"Whether she is performing on stage at an opera or at a club as a techno queen, Aline Mayne has an amazing voice."

 In addition to singing, Aline was in the the music composition major at the Royal Conservatory of Mons (Belgium) in the class of Claude Ledoux.
 There, she also played piano in the Conservatory’s orchestra, sang in their choir, and studied classical piano, orchestration, music analysis, 16th century counterpoint, music theory, harmony, sight-reading, ear training, electroacoustic music and improvisation.
 She also studied classical guitar, church organ and cello at various music academies in Belgium.

-Aline also studied drama at the Royal Athenée of Rixensart, Belgium, where she performed in plays such as “Spring Awakening” by Frank Wedekind, “The Marriage of Figaro” by Beaumarchais and “Wound to the face” by Howard Barker.
-She regularly works in films and TV and is also a critically acclaimed singer-songwriter
+Aline also studied drama at the Royal Athenée of Rixensart, Belgium, where she performed in plays such as “The Marriage of Figaro” by Beaumarchais, “Spring Awakening” by Frank Wedekind, and “Wounds to the face” by Howard Barker.
+She regularly works as an actress and stuntwoman in films and TV and is also a critically acclaimed singer-songwriter.